Leadership in an Age of Uncertainty

 In 1975, civil war erupted in Lebanon and opposed the Palestine Liberation Organization (PLO) and Muslim fighters to Lebanese Christian militias.
 The PLO was launching military attacks on Israel from Lebanese soil.
 On June 6, 1982, Israel Defense Forces, under the orders of the Defense Minister Ariel Sharon, launched Operation Peace for Galilee and invaded Lebanon to end these attacks and eliminate the PLO.
 Upon Lebanese request, a Multinational Peacekeeping Force (MNF) was created to oversee the departure of the PLO from Lebanon.
 The MNF was composed of American, French, Italian, and British military.
 Iran responded to Israel’s invasion of Lebanon and the MNF’s arrival by training Shiite fighters whose immediate goal was to expel all foreign forces out of Lebanon.

 On October 23, 1983, witnesses reported seeing a yellow Mercedes speeding toward the barracks.
 Loaded with over ten thousand pounds of explosives, it flattened a concrete building that housed American troops.
-Two hundred and forty-one (241) American servicemen died that day.
-Read more
+Two Read more

 Tuesday, March 28, 2023 – “Joseph Priestley Award Celebration Lecture”